Civil Rights in Washington,

 Segregation in Washington, DC, 1960s.

-President Lyndon Johnson, responding to a swelling national Civil Rights Movement, replaces DC’s commissioner system with a nine-member district council and a single commissioner to serve as mayor.
-He appoints Walter Washington as the first African American to take on the role as the capital’s mayor/commissioner.
-In 1968, the aspirations for self-government are upended by Martin Luther King’s assassination and riots that destroy a part of the district.
-Local black leaders –Hobson, Fauntroy, Barry and Washington --must walk the streets to secure calm.
-Fauntroy’s campaign finally results in John McMillan’s defeat in South Carolina in the 1972 elections.
-Freed temporarily from tyrannical Congressional control, Washington holds its first election for mayor and local government in a century, with Walter Washington winning election as mayor.
-Activist Julius Hobson, architect Charles Cassell, journalist Sam Smith and their coalition are not satisfied with home rule and launch a DC statehood party to achieve full self-government.
-When Hobson dies from cancer, Barry takes the lead for DC rights and wins election as DC mayor.
-For two decades, Barry dominates the political scene, promising he will walk with kings and not lose the common touch.
+When Hobson dies from cancer, Barry takes the lead for D.C. rights and wins election as D.C. mayor.
+For two decades, Barry dominates the political scene, promising he will “walk with kings” and “not lose the common touch.”
 He makes major inroads, offering blacks access to jobs and government contracts.
 In 1990, the federal government arrests Barry in an FBI drug sting; but even after a stint in jail, Barry remains a hero to his constituents and wins a fourth term as mayor in 1995.
-Undeterred, Congress reasserts its power, establishes a control board, and strips DC’s local government of many of its powers.
+Undeterred, Congress reasserts its power by establishing a control board, and strips D.C.’s local government of many of its powers.

-Washington DC, 1940.
+Washington D.C., 1940.